PULPIT TODAY SERMONS

 But here’s what some people fear.
 They think obeying God’s command to sow strips them of their resources and diminishes their welfare.
 And nothing could be further from the truth.
 It’s just the opposite!
 When you understand the law of the harvest you realize sowing/giving is the key to receiving.
 That’s what Jesus said in Luke 6:38.
 “By your standard of measure it will be measured to you in return.”

-Second, he anticipates a specific type of crop—corn, wheat, or whatever.
+Second, the farmer anticipates a specific type of crop—corn, wheat, or whatever.

 Third, he anticipates a specific size crop.